asciinema/asciinema/doc/asciicast-v2.md

 the user to resume.

 `event-data` can be used to annotate (comment) a breakpoint.
-Annotations may be used to e.g. show a list of "chapters".
+Annotations may be used to e.g. show a list of named "chapters".

 ## Notes on compatibility